United States Marine Corps Military Police: Second World War

 The document Amphibious Operations (Phib), Volume 19 titled Employment of Military Police and published in early 1945 (PHIB 19) provided a description of two basic Marine Corps military police organizations during World War II: the Fleet Marine Force military police battalion and the Marine division military police company.

 The military police company organic to the Marine division possessed three platoons and a company headquarters.
 Company included approximately 100 Marines.
 The company commander also acted as the division provost marshal.
 Doctrinal provision existed for a division to request additional military police support from the next higher echelon of command when necessary.

 Fleet Marine Force military police battalions, new organizations at the end of 1944, possessed four military police companies and a headquarters and service company.
 The first of these military police battalions was activated on 27 October 1944.
-These new battalions saw varying manning levels between 350 to 500 Marines.
+These new battalions saw varying manning levels between 350 and 500 Marines.
 Doctrinally, one or more of these battalions was task organized into a force above the division level.

 After the war, military police battalions were deactivated.